Peptides Vietnam LogoPeptides Vietnam

 What is Kisspeptin?

 Kisspeptin (also called metastin) is a naturally occurring neuropeptide encoded by the KISS1 gene.
 It acts on kisspeptin receptors (KISS1R / GPR54) in the hypothalamus to trigger pulsatile release of Gonadotropin-Releasing Hormone (GnRH).
 This cascade then stimulates the pituitary to release LH (luteinizing hormone) and FSH (follicle-stimulating hormone), which in turn signal the gonads to produce testosterone (in men) and regulate the menstrual cycle and fertility (in women).
+Browse the full peptide library for related hormone compounds.

 Kisspeptin is considered the master regulator of the reproductive HPG axis.
-Low kisspeptin activity is associated with hypothalamic amenorrhea in women and hypogonadotropic hypogonadism in men — conditions where the hormonal cascade fails to activate properly.
+Low kisspeptin activity is associated with hypothalamic amenorrhea in women and hypogonadotropic hypogonadism in men: conditions where the hormonal cascade fails to activate properly.
 Supplemental kisspeptin can reactivate this cascade.

 Unlike exogenous testosterone, kisspeptin works by stimulating the body's own hormone production system.
-This means it can raise testosterone naturally while preserving testicular function and fertility — a key advantage over anabolic steroids or TRT for users who want hormonal optimization without suppressing natural production.
+This means it can raise testosterone naturally while preserving testicular function and fertility: a key advantage over anabolic steroids or TRT for users who want hormonal optimization without suppressing natural production.

 How It Works